idlesign/django-oauthost/docs/source/index.rst

 Also
 ----

-If the application is not what you want for site navigation, you might be interested in considering other choices at http://djangopackages.com/grids/g/oauth-servers/
+If the application is not what you want for OAuth 2.0, you might be interested in considering other choices at http://djangopackages.com/grids/g/oauth-servers/